Libby Davies: Federal politics

 Davies was first elected to parliament in 1997 and re-elected in 2000, 2004, 2006 and 2008 and 2011.
 Previously the NDP house leader and spokesperson for housing, homelessness and multiculturalism, she became the health critic in the shadow cabinet of Jack Layton upon the NDP's ascent to Official Opposition status.
 In parliament, she was a strong supporter of drug policy reform, specifically to halt the criminalization of drug users.

 In 2005, during the parliamentary debate on same-sex marriage in Canada, Conservative MP Jason Kenney cited Davies' prior relationship with Eriksen as proof that marriage law does not discriminate against LGBT individuals, since a gay person can marry a member of the opposite sex.
 Davies, who was never formally married to Eriksen, joined other commentators in criticizing Kenney for playing politics with other parliamentarians' personal lives.

 In December 2007, Davies received the Justice Gerald Le Dain Award for Achievement in the Field of Law.
 She was recognized for her "outstanding drug policy reform work" at the 2007 International Drug Policy Reform Conference, hosted by the Drug Policy Alliance and the Criminal Justice Policy Foundation.

 In 2009, she was interviewed for the Beyond Gay: The Politics of Pride documentary on Gay Pride celebrations internationally.

 Davies faced accusations of antisemitism stemming from a June 5, 2010, interview in which she suggested that Israel has been occupied territory since 1948.
 She was criticized for her comments the next day in an Ottawa Citizen editorial.
 She responded to these criticisms in a letter to the Citizen, which was also posted on Davies' constituency website.

 In 2011, it was announced that Davies would serve as health critic for the Official Opposition Shadow Cabinet, while continuing to serve in her role as deputy leader of the NDP.

 Davies declined to stand as a candidate for the leadership of the New Democratic Party in 2012, citing her inability to speak French as a factor.

 On December 12, 2014, Davies announced that she would retire from parliament at the 2015 general election after 18 years as a member of Parliament.

 Post-politics

 In December 2016, Davies was named a member of the Order of Canada.
 In 2019, she published the memoir Outside In: A Political Memoir.

+Davies endorsed Avi Lewis in the 2026 New Democratic Party leadership election, and was elected vice president of the party in March 2026.